'Herbio not Haribo' say police as they find drugs stashed in sweet tins

-Wads of cash and drugs stashed in Haribo and Creme Egg sweet tins were discovered in Huntingdon.
+Wads of cash and drugs stashed in Haribo and Creme Egg sweet tins were discovered in Godmanchester.

-Officers from the neighbourhood team were patrolling the area on Saturday (July 25) when they arrested a man for drug offences.
+Officers from the neighbourhood team were patrolling the area on Saturday (July 25) when they arrested a 36-year-old man from St Neots for drug offences.

 He was found in possession of class A drugs and a “significant amount of cash”.